-Use the black to outline around all the cut pieces.
+Use the black paint to outline around all the cut pieces.
 We found that the black outline helped our jack-o-lantern face stand out more.

-Let the paint dry a bit, and then turn it over and glue down a piece of yellow tissue paper.
+Let the paint dry a bit, and then turn your paper plate jack-o-lantern over and glue down a piece of yellow tissue paper.
 We cut a piece that would fit inside the plate and would cover all the open spots.
 We used a glue stick so that it would dry quickly.